browserengineering/book/book/animations.md

 animating, and re-run only `paint`, `paint_draw_list` and `draw` on each frame.

-To do this we'll need to keep track of animations by some sort of identifier, and pass that identifer from the main thread to the browser thread.
+To do this we'll need to keep track of animations by some sort of identifier, and pass that identifier from the main thread to the browser thread.
 Let's use the `node` pointer (but the pointer only).
 Add another `DisplayItem` constructor parameter indicating the `node` that the `DisplayItem` belongs to (the one that painted it).